 Nordykn Outfitters-where to get the Siwash harness.
 This specific harness was developed by Newfoundland owners, Consie and Roger Powell, it is for use primarily with a wagon, cart, or travois, but can also be used with a sled or toboggan.

 Wilczek Woodworks-wood carts, wagons and other drafting equipment

-I’m not going to put a number on this because all dog’s are different and there’s a lot of variables that come into play such as the condition of your dog, what type of cart/wagon he’s pulling, what type of terrain he’s pulling on, temperature and humidity.
+I’m not going to put a number on this because all dogs are different and there’s a lot of variables that come into play such as the condition of your dog, what type of cart/wagon he’s pulling, what type of terrain he’s pulling on, temperature and humidity.

 Also, not all dogs will take to carting so please don’t push them.
-This is suppose to be a great bonding experience between you and your dog and not something you both will regret.
+This is supposed to be a great bonding experience between you and your dog and not something you both will regret.